UhOhSpiders/SoundplayRaspi/usb/p5js/README.md

 # p5js structure:

-The sketches are defined as classes to avoid conflicting variable names. `main.js` calls the setup and draw functions and allows the user to cycle through any number of sketches.
+The sketches are defined as classes to avoid conflicting variable names. `main.js` calls the setup and draw functions of each sketch and allows the user to cycle through any number of sketches.

 `MIDI.js` defines a class which handles the input from a MIDI controller, listens for specific notes, and triggers the functions listed in `BaseSketch.js` whenever specific controller buttons are pressed or released.